patrickjohncollins/patrickjohncollins.github.io/musings.md

+---
-Title: Wherein I ponder the essence of life
+title: Wherein I ponder the essence of life
-Slug: musings
+---

 I love being alive, although there have been some dark periods in my life when I considered suicide.
 To keep an even mind, I take time to sit down and [breathe deeply](/breathing/), so wonderfully simple and yet so beneficial.
 I am a reformed [nicotine addict](/smoking/).
 I mostly drink tap water, although I do have weaknesses for tea, coffee, beer and wine.
 I try to stick to food that is organically grown and sold raw in local farmer's markets.
 I enjoy a good night's sleep on a futon matress and almost never remember my dreams.
 I like to be warm, and if possible I prefer to avoid winter altogether, as those very sensible migratory birds do.
 I like to be naked, although if I must wear clothes I prefer those made of natural fibres.
 I particularly enjoy walking in nature, especially next to water, and also [swimming](/swimming/) in said water.
 I like climbing cliffs.
 I like practicing yoga, notably hatha yoga.
 I like having sex.
 I like flirting, in search of previous, but also fun in itself.
 I have had several beautiful love affairs.
 I think that lingerie is a thing of wonder, but that micro bikinis are even better.
 It's a bit unfair that women get to wear all the cool clothes.
 I am continually [stimulated and dismayed](/post-orgasmic-reflections/) by pornography.